-Though the mesh adaptation algorithm is not the focus of this paper (see [3, 2] for the details), we briefly describe it.
+Though the mesh adaptation algorithm is not the focus of this paper (see [3, 4] for the details), we briefly describe it.
 At each time-step, a cell of the hybrid mesh can be eliminated from the structure if its associated detail, namely the difference between the actual stored average and the predicted average via (3.1), is smaller than a given level-dependent threshold.
 Conversely, if the detail on the considered cell is large, we refine it in order to ensure that abrupt changes in the solution are correctly followed by the method.
-Then, the adaptation strategy reads where $\overline{\mu} \ge 0$ is a free parameter to be choosen linked to the expected regularity of the solution (see [3]).
+Then, the adaptation strategy reads where $\bar{\mu} \geq 0$ is a free parameter to be chosen linked to the expected regularity of the solution (see [4]).
 The process is repeated until no modification of the mesh are made.
-Indeed, the example of hybrid grid given in Figure 1 has been built using this very algorithm.
+Indeed, the example of hybrid grid given in Figure 3.1 has been built using this very algorithm.
+Observe that the fact of using a volumetric standpoint to perform mesh adaptation guarantees the conservativity of the procedure.

-The interest of having used a rather expensive and complex operator $\hat{\ }$ to build the adaptive stream phase (3.5) is that it ensures that if the grid is adapted at each time step using (3.6) we are able to control the additional error introduced by the adaptive strategy with ε for any lattice Boltzmann scheme and without having to modify it.
-To the best of our knowledge, this is unprecedented in the literature and cannot be achieved with other mesh adaptation strategies such as the cell-based AMR [28, 15, 17, 18, 16], which relies on strongly problem-dependent heuristic criteria.
+The interest of having used a rather expensive and complex operator \approx to build the adaptive stream phase (3.5) is that it ensures that if the grid is adapted at each time step using (3.6) we are able to control the additional error introduced by the adaptive strategy with ε for any lattice Boltzmann scheme.
+To the best of our knowledge, this is unprecedented in the literature concerning mesh adaptation for lattice Boltzmann schemes and cannot be achieved with other mesh adaptation strategies such as the cell-based AMR [17, 18, 19, 20, 29], which relies on strongly problem-dependent heuristic criteria.